rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 	 - high platform maintaince cost (time)
 	 - high support costs; produces serveral support requests per day (including #jenkins-smes, SO, Jira tickets)
 	 - difficult to scale because platform is non-homogenous as every team is allowed to modify their controller
-	 - security concerns, each team can configure their controller without best practices
+	 - security concerns, each team can configure their controller without best practices (managing Jenkins is not their primary focus)
 	 - incured monitary cost from CloudBees licening and support
- - The current CI is very customized making it non-intuative, especially to new engineers
+	 - non-intuative to work with CI

  - Teams are quick to blame build server over investigating the build itself.